 \subsection{Mask Optimization}

 There also exist machine learning-based mask optimization approaches.
-For example, the GAN-OPC method proposed in~\cite{GANOPC2018yang} takes source layout patterns and their OPC simulation results as training inputs, and accordingly for an input layout design, predicts a corrected photomask that minimizes the deviations on the (simulated) fabricated circuit shapes from its original design.
+Notably, GAN-OPC proposed in~\cite{GANOPC2018yang} takes source layout patterns and their reference OPC photomasks as training inputs and accordingly, for an input layout design, predicts a corrected photomask that minimizes the deviation on the (simulated) fabricated circuit shape from its original design.
 In order to facilitate the training process and guarantee convergence, GAN-OPC involves a pre-train procedure that trains jointly the neural network and the inverse lithography technique (ILT) \cite{gao2014mosaic}.
-After GAN-OPC converges, the obtained quasi-optimal photomask is further used as a good enough initial for further ILT operation.
-In addition, Yu et al.'s method can perform simultaneously sub-resolution assist feature (SRAF) \cite{gabor2002subresolution} and edge-based OPC according to a DNN framework \cite{yu2019deep}.
-However, both the two methods require a collection of photomask images, such as those suggested by OPC or historical data gathered during actual fabrication process, as the ground-truth dataset for training.
-Because it is expensive and time-consuming to collect qualified mask images, the cardinality of the training dataset forms a performance bottleneck of these two methods.
-To eliminate such bottleneck, powered by LithoNet, we propose the OPCNet model for mask optimization.
-Because OPCNet and LithoNet are the inverse function to each other, OPCNet can be trained directly by using the SEM-styled images predicted by LithoNet without the need of using expensive photomask patterns, as will be elaborated later.
+After GAN-OPC converges, the obtained quasi-optimal photomask is further used as a reasonable initial estimate for further ILT operation.
+In contrast, Yu et al. \cite{yu2019deep} proposed a DNN framework to simultaneously perform sub-resolution assist feature (SRAF) \cite{gabor2002subresolution} and edge-based OPC.
+However, the two methods require a collection of photomask images, such as those suggested by OPC or historical data gathered during the actual fabrication process, as the ground-truth dataset for training.
+Because it is expensive and time-consuming to collect qualified mask images, the cardinality of the training dataset forms a performance bottleneck of these methods.
+To eliminate such a bottleneck, we propose the OPCNet model for mask optimization, powered by LithoNet.
+Because OPCNet and LithoNet are the inverse function to each other, OPCNet can be trained directly on the SEM-styled images predicted by LithoNet without the need for using expensive photomask images, as will be elaborated later.